Chainlink (LINK): Everything You Need to Know

 Although Chainlink (LINK) took the public spotlight in September 2017, it was conceived all the way back in 2014 by Sergey Nazarov.
 With the launch of its mainnet, it became operational in May 2019.
 Nazarov is a veteran of the crypto space, having been a part of it since 2011, into which he smoothly transitioned from building peer-to-peer marketplaces such as ExistLocal in 2009.

-Nazarov's first excursion into the blockchain space was CryptaMail, a decentralized blockchain email platform.
-However, by partnering with Steve Ellis, he paved the road toward Chainlink.
-They both founded the SmartContract platform, interlinking smart contracts with external data for the purpose of executing bank payments.
-ChainLink Labs published its first Chainlink whitepaper on September 4, 2017.
-Most recently, it released the Chainlink 2.0 whitepaper on April 15, 2021.
+ChainLink Labs published its first Chainlink whitepaper in September 2017.
+Next, the project released the Chainlink 2.0 whitepaper on April 2021.
 In that 4-year space, Chainlink suffered some criticism, even from the co-creator of Ethereum itself, Vitalik Buterin.
 He noted that Chainlink lacks the proper framework to penalize providers who provide faulty data on-chain.

 "It is desirable to complement Chainlink with a more minimalist alternative that's more laser-focused on optimizing incentives and maximizing cost of attack," Vitalik Buterin on Chainlink.